-We know it can be hard to find ways to engage your child in occupational therapy at home.
+We know it can be hard to find ways to engage your child in occupational therapy activities at home.
 In many cases, children find their home to be a safe space to do the activities they prefer in an environment they can wind down in outside of day-to-day activities such as childcare, school and therapy sessions.

 Occupational therapy is grounded on the idea that we assist people in engaging in activities that they find meaningful and ensure they reach their full potential.
 For children, these often revolve around play, learning new skills, and increasing independence in enjoyable tasks.